 The Supreme Court explained that, under its precedents, this was a major questions case.
 Id. at 2610.
 The major questions doctrine provides that federal administrative agencies cannot promulgate regulations that answer "major questions" without specific authority from Congress.
 Id.
-The Clean Power Plan represented a major shift from historical regulation of power plants because USEPA had never set emissions limits by suggesting a system that would reduce pollution by shifting emitting activity from "dirtier" to "cleaner" sources.
+The Clean Power Plan represented a major shift from historical regulation of power plants because, prior to 2015, USEPA had always established emissions limits under Section 111 based on implementation of measures that would reduce emissions.
 Id.
-USEPA itself had noted that it historically pointed to "more traditional air pollution control measures," including efficiency improvements, fuel-switching, and addon controls.
+USEPA had never set emissions limits by suggesting a system that would reduce pollution by shifting emitting activity from "dirtier" to "cleaner" sources.
+Id.
+The Court also pointed to USEPA's inaugural Section 111(d) rulemaking, in which USEPA stated that Congress intended a technologybased approach to regulation under Section 111(d).
 Id. at 2611.
-USEPA explained, however, that the more traditional air pollution control measures would not result in sufficient emissions reductions to mitigate the effects of climate change.
-Id. at 2611.
+Further, USEPA itself had noted that it historically pointed to "more traditional air pollution control measures," including efficiency improvements, fuelswitching, and add-on controls.
+Id.